 Alcohol is supposed to make us feel good, right?
 That’s why so many people drink.
-We sit down after a long day, crack open a beer or a bottle of wine, and after a few sips that euphoric wave washes over us, and we feel calm and content.
+We sit down after a long day, crack open a beer or a bottle of wine, and after a few sips that euphoric wave washes over us.
+We feel calm and content.

 But then it all changes.

-We become loose and start behaving in ways we normally wouldn’t.
+We start unraveling a bit.
+We get a little loose and start behaving in ways we normally wouldn’t.
 Some people even get aggressive, ready for a fight.

 What’s gives?
 If alcohol is supposed to make us feel happy and relaxed, why does it lead to mood swings, anxiety, and restlessness?